Speech development milestones checklist

 - Fine motor control of the lips, tongue, and cheeks.

-This type of intentional vocal play is the footwork drill to the first word’s game day.
+This type of intentional vocal play is like a footwork drill to prepare the first word’s game day.

 Stuck playing with saliva?